 How to Prep a Deck Surface for Staining

 Regardless of the stain you're using, the surface of the deck floor and spindles must be prepared correctly to maximize stain adhesion and prevent premature peeling.
 Solid stain covers over old stain fine as long as the flaking stain underneath is either removed or smoothed out before the new stain is applied.

 A badly peeling deck will take longer to power wash and sand smooth.
 Pressure washing goes a long way to clean and remove loose chips so you spend less time on your knees sanding.
 Another option is to use chemicals to strip the old stain off, but for a deck with only a few spots of peeling stain, smoothing out those areas with a sander is fine.

 - Use a good power washer.
 Those electric power washers don't wash as good as a gas one.
-Gas powered washers cost more, but they're more powerful with higher pressure capabilities than electric models.
+Gas-powered washers cost more, but they're more powerful with higher pressure capabilities than electric models.
 I own a Simpson power washer that I bought from a local home improvement store.
 I use this washer for all of my power washing.

 - Use the right sander.
 A good sander will sand off loose stain easily.
 I personally use the Wagner Paint Eater to remove peeling stain and paint for my exterior projects, including decks.
 The sander uses a very coarse sanding disc that works well for preparing deck floors.
 I can usually get at least one whole deck sanding out of each disk.

-Applying Solid Deck Stain
+How to Apply Solid Deck Stain

 Pay attention to the forecast before you begin staining your deck.
 Don't stain your deck in humid conditions, or if rain is expected within the next couple days.
 The longer it's dry after and during staining, the better.